orbitalquark/textadept/docs/manual.md

 Filters for `lfs.walk()`, `io.quick_open()`, and `ui.find.find_in_files()` no longer use Lua patterns, but use typical shell glob patterns instead.
 This means special characters like '-' and '+' can be used literally and longer need to be escaped with '%'.

+###### Language Module Changes

+Textadept no longer automatically loads language modules.
+They need to be manually loaded like other modules.
+You can either do this directly on startup from your *~/.textadept/init.lua*, or lazy load them from an `events.LEXER_LOADED` event handler in your *~/.textadept/init.lua*:

+    require('lua') -- load language module on startup

+    -- Lazy-load language modules as files are opened. events.connect(events.LEXER_LOADED, function(name)
+      if package.searchpath(name, package.path) then require(name) end
+    end)

+If you prefer old behavior that loads all language modules into a global `_M` table, then you can do this:

+    _M = {}
+    events.connect(events.LEXER_LOADED, function(name)
+      if package.searchpath(name, package.path) then _M[name] = require(name) end
+    end)